alanorth/go-away/README.md

 See _[Why do this?](#why-do-this)_ section for the challenges and reasoning behind this tool.

-This documentation and go-away are in active development.
-See [What's left?](#what-s-left) section for a breakdown.
+**This documentation and go-away are in active development.** See [What's left?](#what-s-left) section for a breakdown.

+Check this README for a general introduction.
+A more [in-depth Wiki](https://git.gammaspectra.live/git/go-away/wiki/) is being written.

 ## Support